UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

 If a sampled value is contained in more than one valid bin (not ignore or illegal), all the valid bins will collect the coverage, i.e. increment the number of hits.

-In case this in unintended behaviour in the testbench, an alert can be generated when overlapping valid bins are sampled by using the procedure ``set_bin_overlap_alert_level()`` to select the severity of the alert.
+In case this is unintended behaviour in the testbench, an alert can be generated when overlapping valid bins are sampled, by using the procedure ``set_bin_overlap_alert_level()``, to select the severity of the alert.

 .. code-block::